Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial

-The Stokes parameter $S_0$ describes the intensity of the field and not the polarization (namely the shape of the elliptical profile just described and the dominance of one handedness over the other).
-It is then useful to define the normalized Stokes parameters $s_n=S_n/S_0$ for $n=1,2,3$.
-Given the relation $S_0^2\ge S_1^2+S_2^2+S_3^2$, the normalized Stokes vector $\vec s_{\rm 2D}=(s_1,s_2,s_3)$ is constrained to the interior and surface of a unit sphere (i.e. a unit 2-ball), known as the \emph{Poincar\'e sphere}, illustrated in Fig.~\ref{fig:2D}(b).
-The sphere's surface (a 2D manifold) separates the accessible and inaccessible regions, and corresponds to fully polarized fields, for which indeed only two parameters are needed.
-This number of parameters is consistent with the fact that the electric field has two complex components, hence four real parameters, but a global amplitude and phase are irrelevant for polarization.
-In fact, the magnitude of $\vec s_{\rm 2D}$ is a measure of how polarized the field is at the location in question, and therefore it is referred to as the \emph{degree of polarization}, which can be written in the equivalent forms:
+The Stokes parameter $S_0$ describes the intensity of the field and not its polarization (namely the shape of the elliptical profile just described and the dominance of one handedness over the other).
+It is then useful for the purpose of characterizing polarization to define the three {\it normalized Stokes parameters} $s_n=S_n/S_0$ for $n=1,2,3$.
+Given the relation $S_0^2\ge S_1^2+S_2^2+S_3^2$, the normalized Stokes vector $\vec s_{\rm 2D}=(s_1,s_2,s_3)$ is constrained to the interior and surface of a unit sphere (i.e. a unit 2-ball).
+It is easy to show that, for a monochromatic field with Jones vector as given in Eq.~(\ref{Jones}), this vector gives $\vec s_{\rm 2D}=(\sin\theta\cos\phi,\sin\theta\sin\phi,\cos\theta)$, so that this sphere is precisely the Poincar\'e sphere mentioned earlier.
+For a general polarization matrix, the relation $|\vec s_{\rm 2D}|\le1$ indicates that the whole interior of the sphere is inhabitable, as illustrated in Fig.~\ref{fig:2D}(b), and the sphere's surface (a 2D manifold) separates the accessible and inaccessible regions, and corresponds to fully polarized fields, for which indeed only two parameters are needed.
+Partial polarization makes it necessary to introduce a third parameter, the magnitude of $\vec s_{\rm 2D}$, which is a measure of how polarized the field is at the location in question.
+This radial coordinate in the Poincar\'e sphere is referred to as the \emph{degree of polarization}, which can be written in the equivalent forms:

-The last of these expressions clarifies that the degree of polarization corresponds to the radial coordinate of $\vec s_{\rm 2D}$ within the Poincar\'e sphere.
+The equivalence of the last two forms to the first can be easily verified by substituting into them the form of the polarization matrix in Eq.~(\ref{Gamma2D}).